 Featured Athlete: JT Holmes

-Shane McConkey (deceased) Timy Dutton (deceased) Jeff Engergretson (alive and working for WME)
+Shane McConkey (deceased), Timy Dutton (deceased), and Jeff Engergretson (alive and working for WME).

 Buy an airplane, payoff my families debts, then helicopter ski, or maybe purchase my own ski resort.

 Breakfast sandwich from Wildflour Baking Company in Squaw Valley's Olympic House.

 KT-22 at Squaw Valley.

 James Bond because he uses clever pieces of gear to outwit his opponents with a confident swagger.